nathanreyes/v-calendar/docs/guide/README.md

 ### Include vs Exclude Dates

-Currently, there are four props where you can use date expressions:
+Currently, there are four places where date expressions are used:
-  * [`attribute.dates`](/api/attribute.md#dates): Date expressions to include for the attributes.
+* [`attribute.dates`](/api/attribute.md#dates): Date(s) to display attributes .
-  * [`attribute.excludeDates`](/api/attribute.html#exclude-dates): Date expressions to exclude for attributes.
-All other dates are included.
+* [`attribute.excludeDates`](/api/attribute.html#exclude-dates): Date(s) to NOT display attributes.
+All other dates are displayed.
-  * [`disabled-dates`](/api/datepicker.html#disabled-dates) Disabled dates prop for `v-calendar` & `v-date-picker`.
+* [`disabled-dates`](/api/datepicker.html#disabled-dates) Date(s) to disable for `v-calendar` & `v-date-picker`.
-  * [`available-dates`](/api/datepicker.html#available-dates) Available dates prop for `v-calendar` & `v-date-picker`.
+* [`available-dates`](/api/datepicker.html#available-dates) Date(s) to enable for `v-calendar` & `v-date-picker`.
 All other dates are disabled.

-In both occasions where date expressions are used (attributes and `v-calendar` or `v-date-picker`), you'll notice that they come in pairs.
+In all places where date expressions are used, you'll notice that they come in pairs.
 One expression is for the explicit form (`dates`, `disabled-dates`), and the other expression is for the implicit form (`exclude-dates`, `available-dates`).

-The explicit form is the most direct form of expressing what dates you want; you give it the date and the calendar displays the attribute on (or disables) that date.
+The explicit form is the most direct form of expressing what dates to target.

 However, it might be more efficient to express what dates you would like to exclude, or avoid.
-For example, in `v-date-picker`, if you only want to allow date selections in the month of January of 2018, both of these expressions would work:
+For example, in `v-date-picker`, if you only want to allow date selections in the month of January of 2018, both of these expressions would work just fine:

 ```html
 <v-date-picker